What is Financial Intelligence Unit?

 The Financial Intelligence Unit started to be established in the early 1990s.
 Today, many countries have Financial Intelligence Units.
 The need for an authority to receive, evaluate and share financial information has revealed the Financial Intelligence Unit.

 Money laundering scandals from the past to the present have led countries to increase the severity of business sanctions.
 In addition to this, many of the AML regulations created by national and international institutions draw attention to the Suspicious Activity Report (SAR).
-Businesses are obliged to report any money laundering risks or activities to financial intelligence units.
+Furthermore, businesses must report any money laundering risks or activities to financial intelligence units.
 Thus, the financial intelligence unit helps prevent money laundering risks by evaluating suspicious transactions.

 Also, FIUs can postpone transactions, check whether reporting organizations comply with AML / CTF obligations, train and guide authorized organizations about AML/CTF.

 The Financial Intelligence Unit is the collection of information about the financial affairs of businesses.
 One of the main purposes is to understand the nature and capabilities of businesses.
 However, the main objectives of the financial intelligence unit can be listed as follows:

 - To identify financial transactions involving various criminal activities of tax evasion, money laundering, corruption.